UC Management Skills Assessment Program (MSAP)

 Various locations may have more specific eligibility requirements.
 Contact your Location Coordinator for more information.

-MSAP is offered twice each year, once in the Spring and again in the Fall.
+MSAP is offered twice each year, once in the Spring and once in the Fall.
 Check with your Location Coordinator for your location's application deadlines.

 General Assessor Eligibility Requirements